KevinSia/Documentation/README.md

   1..5
   ```
 + `case-when` & `if-else`
-  + case and when syntax same line
+  + case and when syntax same indentation
   ```ruby
   case
   when statement1